Using a power hand planer for remodeling

 Level floor joists by using a straightedge to mark joist irregularities.
 Then label the low spots, set up a stable work platform and shave those spots till the joists are flat—ready for a new ceiling.
 The adjustable chip deflector is a valuable accessory for directing the stream of chips away from your face.

-The first time I used a power planer, I was remodeling an old house and needed to level several sagging, uneven ceiling joists to prepare them for new drywall (Photo 1).
+The first time I used a power hand planer (also known as an electric planer), I was remodeling an old house and needed to level several sagging, uneven ceiling joists to prepare them for new drywall (Photo 1).
 I made my first pass.
 The planer yowled and chewed, showering the room with a blizzard of shavings.
 In no time, those joists were leveled and smooth.
 It took my breath away, and the finished ceiling looked fabulous.

 As with all power tools, protect your eyes and hearing by wearing appropriate safety gear.